Monisha-11/EXP-01---TO-FETCH-FIRST-NAME/README.md

       * Iterate over the rows of the result set.
       * Access the value of the "FIRST_NAME" column for each row.
       * Perform any required operations on the fetched data.
-6) Close the database connection.
+6) Close the database connection

 ## PROGRAM: